1st Overall Draft Picks: Which League Does it Better?

 TOTAL: 15/50

 This is one point shy of what the NFL scored, but the stats are very similar.
 The teams are drafting very good players (for the most part), but these players tend to not be the best of their draft class.
-At this point, is this an err in scouting in these two sports, or sport in general?
+At this point, is this an error in scouting in these two sports, or sport in general?

 MLB Draft: 2000 to 2009 First-Overall Picks